AutoScheduleJS/cake-time/specs/cake-selector.md

 - instructions ? why ?
 Too early & depends on subrecipe choice
 - available extra ?
 Yeah
 - subrecipes ?
-Has to wait extra -> does subrecipes Instead of tapping a cake to higlight it and then confirm, it could be a new page with all info related, with a back & choose button
+Has to wait extra -> does subrecipes Instead of tapping a cake to higlight it and then confirm, it could be a new page with all info related, with a back & choose button.
+On cake page, a "I love it" & "I don't like it" buttons could shortcut profil's taste edition.

 How to handle subrecipe already prepared ?
+Add an entry "ready to use [subrecipe name]" to the dropdown: it will not appear to shopping list nor instructions.